COVID-19: Learn more about testing and what to expect when you visit any LMH Health location.

-Varicose veins are common and are generally not a serious health problem.
-With a doctor keeping an eye on the condition, most people can manage varicose veins with home treatment, such as exercising, wearing compression stockings, and elevating the legs.
+Varicose veins are common and generally aren't a serious health problem.
+With a doctor keeping an eye on the condition, most people can manage varicose veins with home treatment.
+This includes exercise, wearing compression stockings, and propping up the legs.

 The most important tools in diagnosing varicose veins are the physical examination and medical history.
 Varicose veins are typically diagnosed based on their appearance, and no other special tests are needed to confirm the diagnosis.

 If a problem with the deep veins or complications are suspected based on your symptoms and exam, other tests may be done.

 Duplex Doppler ultrasound is the most commonly used noninvasive test that can help your doctor study blood flow in your leg veins.